Waseda University Library: History

 The Waseda University Library (早稲田大学図書館; Waseda Daigaku Toshokan) was originally established at the time of the founding of the university in 1882 (at that time called 東京専門学校; Tokyo Senmon Gakkou).
 Its current Central Library building was opened in 1991, commemorating the university's centennial.
 All together the university has 29 libraries: the Central Library, four Campus Libraries, and school libraries or reading rooms for students, attached to each school and institute.
 These libraries are said to hold 5.6 million books.

 The Waseda University Library also possesses a unique collection which survived the Bombing of Tokyo in World War II unlike many of its counterparts.
 It possesses some items which even the National Diet Library does not have.
 Because of this, its collection is an important resource in the study of pre-war Japanese history and literature.

 Branches

-The library is divided into a central library and four main branch libraries, including one at each campus.
-These branch libraries are the S. Takata Memorial Research Library (with limited access for students), the Library of Science and Engineering, the Toyama Library, and the Tokorozawa Library.
-In addition there are a number of departmental and special institute libraries which are integrated into the library system.
+The library consists of a central library and four main branch libraries, each located on a different campus.
+These branches include the S. Takata Memorial Research Library (with limited student access), the Library of Science and Engineering, the Toyama Library, and the Tokorozawa Library.
+Additionally, there are several departmental and special institute libraries that are integrated into the library system.